 Less common osteoporosis medications

-If you can’t tolerate the more common treatments for osteoporosis — or if they don’t work well enough — your doctor might suggest trying:
+If you can’t tolerate the more common treatments for osteoporosis — or if they don’t work well enough — these alternatives are available:

 - Teriparatide (Forteo).This powerful drug is similar to parathyroid hormone and stimulates new bone growth.
 It is given by injection under the skin.

-- Denosumab (Prolia).Compared with bisphosphonates, denosumab produces similar or better bone density results while targeting a different step in the bone remodeling process.
-Denosumab is delivered via a injection under the skin every six months.
-The most common side effects are back and muscle pains.
+- Denosumab (Prolia).Compared with bisphosphonates, denosumab produces similar or better bone density results while targeting a different step in the bone remodelling process.